CSE Undergraduate Commencement Ceremony

 How do I register for the commencement ceremony?

-Beginning in December, all eligible students will receive an email from csecommencement@umn.edu with details on how to register.
-We will be using a registration system through a company called MarchingOrder.
+Beginning in December, all eligible students received an email from csecommencement@umn.edu with details on how to register.
+We use a registration system through a company called MarchingOrder.
 You must register if you wish to participate in the ceremony.

 Is registering for the commencement ceremony the same as applying for my degree?